 Embassy of Switzerland, Washington, D.C.

-Jurisdiction: District of Columbia, Delaware, Kentucky, Maryland, Virginia, West Virginia and U.S. possessions where Switzerland has no representative.
+Jurisdiction: District of Columbia, Delaware, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Missouri, Nebraska Virginia, West Virginia and U.S. possessions where Switzerland has no representative.

 Sample Visa Application

-Please note: Webster University is not legally in a position to give any advice on
+can or will assume.
+Webster University is not legally in a position to give any advice

 to the Swiss Consulate that serves your region.